 What’s Bad About the Internet?

-Checkout LearningUkulele.com's guest lesson/article by internationally renowned jazz guitarist and educator Chuck Anderson on What’s Bad About the Internet? .
-Chuck has great insight into the perils of learning using the Internet.
-As great a resources it is there are a few things to keep in mind when searching for a teacher — LIVE or Virtual.
+Check out LearningUkulele.com's guest lesson/article by internationally renowned jazz guitarist and educator Chuck Anderson on What’s Bad About the Internet? .
+Chuck has great insight into the perils of learning to use the Internet.
+As great a resource the Internet® is, there are a few things to keep in mind when searching for a teacher — LIVE or Virtual.

 For my (Curt's) Teaching Philosophy visit this page.